nikki-pru/flex-training/docs/portal/portal-ext.rst

 4. If you are using a database other than lportal, locate lportal from ``jdbc.default.url=`` and replace it with your database name.
 5. If you did not create a no-name user with a null password in the MySQL Basics section, fill in the username and password properties.
 Else, leave these blank.
 6. Save the file.
-7. After configure portal-ext file , your file should look like this `portal-ext.properties`_
+7. After configuring the portal-ext file, the file should look similar to this `portal-ext.properties`_ file.

 Starting up a portal instance with MySQL
 -----------------------------------------